Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 Best Practices for Accurate Measurements

-You want your well calibrated hygrometer to provide consistent results.
+You want your calibrated hygrometer to provide consistent results.
 Follow these tips:

-- Recalibrate if you move your device or if the readings seem off.
+• Recalibrate if you move your device or if readings suddenly look unusual.

 Tip: If you calibrate multiple devices at once, line them up in the same ice bath.
 Record each offset in your log.
-This saves time and ensures all your instruments stay accurate.
+This saves time and helps you compare sensors side by side.

 Why Regular Calibration Matters